oolekk/task-beone/README.md

 `rand` will randomly populate the board for a quck-start expereience

-`exit` will exit the repl, so it's the cleanest way to restart with new game
+`exit` will exit the repl

+`restart` will start new repl with new empty game

 `load` will load last saved state from the server, must be followed by gameId, which is printed above the board  after each move, or after no-op, such as just pressing enter.